NSW Energy Savings Scheme

 - Energy Savings Scheme Statutory Review 2020: Stakeholder submissions (PDF 752kB)

 In 2014 and 2015, the NSW Government carried out a Statutory Review of the ESS and consulted on reforms.
 The ESS Statutory Review was completed in June 2015 and reforms to the scheme were introduced in October 2015.

 For further information about the 2015 Statutory Review and scheme reforms, see:

 Under the NSW Electricity Supply Act 1995, the Minister can grant full or partial exemption from ESS liabilities for an industry or activity that is both emissions intensive and trade-exposed.

 Exemptions from the ESS are intended to ensure that NSW industrial energy users are not at a competitive disadvantage.

 The Energy Savings Scheme exemptions process paper (PDF 126kB) outlines the exemption process.
-ESS exemption applications are assessed based on the industry and activity identified by the Australian Government’s Clean Energy Regulator.
+ESS exemptions are based on the framework used for the Australian Government's Renewable Energy Target.

-Amendments to the ESS Exemptions Order 2020 grants current exemptions from the ESS.
+The ESS Exemptions Order 2020 effective 1 January 2021 grants current exemptions from the Energy Savings Scheme.